Seyi-Toluhi/Lingo-voyage-backend/README.md

 # API Documents

-Getting Started
-To set up the Lingo voyage project locally, follow these steps:
+Getting Started: To set up the Lingo voyage project locally, follow these steps:

 # Prerequisites
 Install Node, Express and Jest in frontend directory:

-Frontend - run cd frontend in your terminal to navigate to frontend directory
+- **run cd frontend in your terminal to navigate to frontend directory**
 - **Node:** Go to the [Node.js](https://nodejs.org/en/learn/getting-started/how-to-install-nodejs) website and download the installer for your operating system
 - **Express:** npm init -y and npm install express
 - **Jest:** run npm install --save-dev jest

 Install Python3, Pip, PostgreSQL and Pytest in backend directory:

+- **run cd backend in your terminal to navigate to backend directory**
 - **Python3:** Go to the official [Python](https://www.python.org/doc/) website.
 Click on the "Download Python 3.x.x" button.
 - **Pip:** If not already installed, python -m ensurepip --upgrade
 - **PostgreSQL:** Go to the official [PostgreSQL](https://www.postgresql.org/download/windows/) website.
 Click on the "Download the installer" link